hantien2002/smart-health-monitoring-system/README.md

 We welcome contributions!
 Please read our contributing guidelines to get started.

 ## License
-This project is licensed under the [Name of License].
+This project is licensed under the MIT License.
 See the LICENSE file for more details.